-As part of FutureLab Europe commitment to the promotion of civic engagement, the programmes provides intellectual guidance and financial support to FutureLab Europe participants for the implementation of group projects.
+As part of FutureLab Europe’s commitment to promoting civic engagement, the programme provides advice and financial support to FutureLab Europe participants to set up their own group projects.
 Group projects address issues related to FutureLab Europe’s three focal topics – democratic values, equal opportunities and European identity – and are planned and implemented by FutureLabbers on the ground.

 Futures of Europe aims to foster a European community spirit and democratic participation, by bringing together local citizens in two urban workshops in Cologne and Copenhagen to develop new visions for the future of Europe.
 In preparation for the project, an online platform will be set up to reach a wider audience, share the workshops’ results and enable participation on a European level through an open call for articles. …read more.

 Bridges – Puentes – Brücken aims to build bridges among citizens in neighbourhoods in Berlin and Ronda by promoting active participation and shared decision making.
 Their engagement and capacity to solve local issues will be fostered in two workshops in each city.
 Citizens will come together to identify local problems and solutions for overcoming them and thus empower themselves to take action in their own lives. …read more.

 By empowering the voice of young people and feeding into the discourse about European identity, YourThought.eu – All different and all together will contrast the academic discourse on what being European means with the views of young European citizens.
 An interactive online platform will build the basis for a year-long dialogue with scholars, young citizens in five countries, a workshop in Ukraine and an essay competition on European identity. …read more.